browserengineering/book/book/scheduling-and-threading.md

 ```

 This code will do two things: request an *animation frame* (rendering) task to
-be run on the event loop,[^animation-frame] and call `callback` at the
+be scheduled on the event loop,
+[^animation-frame] and call `callback` *at the beginning* of that rendering
-beginning of that rendering task.
-This is super useful to web page authors, as
+task, before any browser rendering code.
+This is super useful to web page
-it allows them to do any setup work related to rendering just before it occurs.
+authors, as it allows them to do any setup work related to rendering just
-The implementation of this JavaScript API is straightforward: add a new dirty
+before it occurs.
+The implementation of this JavaScript API is straightforward:
-bit to `Tab` and code to call the JavaScript callbacks during the next
+add a new dirty bit to `Tab` and code to call the JavaScript callbacks during
-animation frame.
+the next animation frame.

 [^animation-frame]: Now you know why I chose the `*_animation_frame` naming
 for the methods on `Tab` in the previous section!